 “This puts us in a really good position as we work to finalize our net zero goals and strategies moving forward.
 We have a strong baseline, understand where our emissions are coming from, and can track progress consistently and accurately in the future,” notes Pierot.

 Over the last two years, JHU has developed a new Climate Action and Sustainability Plan, which sets ambitious goals for reducing our emissions footprint, among other areas like research and teaching, environmental justice, transportation, and more.
-Released as a draft in Fall 2023, the final plan will be announced in Spring 2024.
-As the Plan charts a path for institutional climate goals through the next decade and beyond, we will continue to leverage the verified emissions data to monitor our progress towards a healthier environment for all.
+Released as a draft in Fall 2023, the final plan will be announced in 2024.
+As the Plan charts a path for institutional climate goals through the next decade and beyond, we will continue to leverage the verified emissions data to monitor our progress toward a healthier environment for all.

-For more information on our Climate Action goals and progress, visit the JHU Sustainability webpage
+For more information on our climate action goals and progress, visit the JHU Sustainability webpage.